-Purpose: This alcohol policy is intended to provide clear and consistent guidelines for serving and consuming alcoholic beverages on the Touro University Nevada campus, at university-wide events, and at student organization events.
+Purpose: This alcohol policy is intended to provide clear and consistent guidelines for serving and consuming alcoholic beverages on the Touro University Nevada campus at university-wide student events and at student organization events.

-Policy:

-As a general policy, Touro University Nevada prohibits the storage, possession, consumption, or transportation of alcoholic beverages, by students, on its campus.
+Policy: As a general policy, Touro University Nevada prohibits the storage, possession, consumption, or transportation of alcoholic beverages, by students, on its campus.
 Using, selling, possessing, distributing, or being under the influence of alcoholic beverages except as permitted by law and university policy and is a breach of student code of conduct.

 The University will not authorize the use of general student fees and/or student organization monies for the purchase, supply, or serving of any alcoholic beverage.
 It is against policy to profit and/or collect funds for a student event or related activity where alcohol is involved.
-There are certain special occasions in the life of the university where alcohol may be permitted on campus and/or at university-wide events scheduled at other venues.
+There are certain special occasions in the life of the university where alcohol may be permitted on campus, unless approved by the Dean of Students and/or at university-wide events scheduled at other venues.

-Employees responsible for planning and/or advising university-sponsored events must follow the established university procedures for purchase and serving of alcoholic beverages.
-No alcohol may be served at any event sponsored by a Touro University Nevada student organization until and unless the organization follows the Responsible Alcohol Use Procedures and receives written permission from the Dean of Students.
+Employees responsible for planning and/or advising university-sponsored student events must follow the established university procedures for purchase and serving of alcoholic beverages.
+No alcohol may be served at any student event sponsored by a Touro University Nevada student organization until and unless the organization follows the Responsible Alcohol Procedures for University-Wide Student Events and received written permission from the Dean of Students.